 Cheeseburger Macaroni Skillet Meal is a from-scratch version of the classic Hamburger Helper.
 Beef and macaroni come together in a cheesy and flavorful seasoned sauce.
 All you need is a single pan and thirty minutes.

 Looking for a nostalgic, but homemade meal?
-If you grew up on hamburger helper, you’ll love my one-pan cheeseburger macaroni.
+If you grew up on hamburger helper, you’ll love this one-pan cheeseburger macaroni.
 Macaroni and ground beef are coated in a cheesy, creamy, seasoned sauce.

-If you’ve been reading for a while, you know that I am all about cooking from scratch.
-I prefer the taste of natural flavors and seasonings to artificial flavors.
+If you’re like me and enjoy cooking from scratch, you may prefer the taste of natural flavors and seasonings to artificial flavors.
 While this recipe is not exactly like the boxed version, I enjoy it even more.

-For this recipe, you’ll need beef broth, milk, canned crushed tomatoes, ground beef, diced onions, spices (chili powder, paprika, garlic powder, oregano, and pepper), macaroni (uncooked), and sharp cheddar cheese.
+For this recipe, you’ll need beef broth, milk, canned crushed tomatoes, ground beef, diced onions, spices (chili powder, paprika, garlic powder, oregano, and pepper), macaroni, and sharp cheddar cheese.

 For this recipe, and generally all of my skillet meals that have cheesy sauces, I recommend freshly grating your cheese.